akela-morse/unity_gyro_tools/README.md

 # Unity Gyro Tools (Alpha)
 A work in progress unity package that aims to make the implementation of gyroscopic and accelerometer controls be as seamless as possible with the [Unity Input System](https://github.com/Unity-Technologies/InputSystem).
-Utilizes [SDL3](https://github.com/libsdl-org/SDL) to read IMU's from compatible controllers.
+Utilizes [SDL3](https://github.com/libsdl-org/SDL) to read IMUs from compatible controllers.

+The library utilized to make this implementation possible is built with this [small project](https://github.com/garret-more-stories/imu_reader).

 This package is currently compatible with both Windows and Linux.